Welcome to the era of DeepTech!

 Before daydreaming about a World operated by robots and artificial intelligence, I wanted to reflect on how technology can be applicable today in a Human Ressource strategy.
 And the way some technologies could improve certain practices for the better.

 Artificial Intelligence in HR

 A major shift in the software industry as a whole is the move towards artificial intelligence (AI) — and the future of HR software is no exception.
 A 2018 LinkedIn survey revealed how AI is poised to influence recruiting.
-Seventy-six per cent of hiring managers and recruiters believe the impact will be at least “somewhat significant.”
+Seventy-six percent of hiring managers and recruiters believe the impact will be at least “somewhat significant.”
 The biggest advantage of AI is streamlining the screening of applicant materials.
-Instead of relying on an HR professional to pour over thousands of resumes and cover letters, every year businesses can use AI-powered software to fulfil the task efficiently.
+Instead of relying on an HR professional to pour over thousands of resumes and cover letters, every year businesses can use AI-powered software to fulfill the task efficiently.

 An added benefit in the realm of HR software is the analytical evaluation of candidates, free of human bias or error.
 With the assistance of AI, HR departments would improve the analysis of employees from their application process to continuing performance evaluation.

 A digital HR management platform allows businesses to abandon the traditional performance review cycle.
 These platforms render useless the need to schedule time-consuming meetings and limit performance evaluations to a monthly or yearly basis.
 Employees can receive consistent feedback in real-time.